Home

 • Missing or Worn Paint: Most collectors would rather this be left alone.
 If you want to touch up your personal collection, by all means - break out the brushes.

 • Cracked Elbow Joint: The only option is to replace the whole arm.
-These small hairline cracks don't bother me too much, but many collectors want dead mint specimens for their collections.
+These small hairline cracks don't bother me at all, but many collectors want dead mint specimens for their collections.

 APR